Ruvin/SuiteCRM_7.10.12_BugFix_CaseEdit/README.md

 ### Support & Licensing

-SuiteCRM FixExportCharacters Module is published under the LGPLv3 license.
+This SuiteCRM Module is published under the LGPLv3 license.